jentery/508/notes.md

 * What is its message?
 Its effect?
 * What is it a portrait of?
 An abstraction of?
 A photograph of?
 * What are its figures or subjects?
-How are they placed?
+How are they placed or arranged?
 * What is its landscape?
 How do figures or subjects relate or stand on this landscape?
 * How would the figures or subjects be classified or categorized?
 * How is it an instrument of meaning?
 A vehicle for values?